 A structured Pastoral Care program is implemented in Years 8-12.
-In 2012 a Head of Junior Secondary was appointed to further develop these programs in readiness for the arrival of Year 7 in 2015.
+A key focus of the Head of Junior Secondary has been to further develop these programs in readiness for the arrival of Year 7 in 2015.

 A focus on an improved social climate has helped to ensure that incidences of bullying (including cyber bullying) are minimised.
 Clearly articulated and reinforced strategies for addressing bullying are in pace.
-Student and parent satisfaction with the social climate of the school is evident in the results of the 2012 School Opinion Surveys.
+Student and parent satisfaction with the social climate of the school is evident in the results of the 2013 School Opinion Surveys.